harcokuppens/pyproject.bash/README.md

 # pyproject.bash

-Effortless and quickly setup of the exact same Python development project anywhere.
+Effortless and quickly setup the exact same Python development project anywhere.

 A wrapper script around Python's venv and pip-tools to EASE Python project maintenance.
 Using a developer's lockfile, stored in your repository, it automates setting up the Python